rtmigo/fmap_dart/README.md

 // but now only strings can be read or written var myIntValue = strings['number'];  // throws exception
 ```

+Each item of the storage is kept in a separate file.
+This makes the storage
+most efficient when storing not ints, but larger objects, such as strings
+or blobs.

 ## Blobs (binary data)